The following patent was granted by

 visitor is scheduled to obtain a new card 400.

-The visitor would be photographed and fingerprinted
+visitor would be photographed and fingerprinted again, as he

-"Initialization At Consulate" (block 19 in FIG. 2).
-If the
+Consulate" (block 19 in FIG. 2).
+If the images match, then a

-images match, then a new card 400 is generated for the
+new card 400 is generated for the visitor and his Central

-visitor and his Central Database 2 record is updated.
-Note
+Database 2 record is updated.
+Note that the originally

-that the originally issued card's identification data
+issued card's identification data remains in the Central

-remains in the Central Database 2, but is tagged as "lost".
+Database 2, but is tagged as "lost".
+The reason for this is

-The reason for this is in the advent that the stolen card is
+in the advent that the stolen card is fraudulently used, it

-fraudulently used, it can be detected and the miscreant
+can be detected and the miscreant apprehended.
+If the card

-apprehended.
-If the card 400 is returned, the database 2 is
+400 is returned, the database 2 is updated, but a record is

-updated, but a record is still kept of the card 400 theft in
+still kept of the card 400 theft in case fraudulent use is

-case fraudulent use is made of the data on the card 400.
+made of the data on the card 400.
+Sometimes it may be

-Sometimes it may be feasible to simply retire the stolen
+feasible to simply retire the stolen card 400 from

 4.4) Time To Check-in Block 21 in FIG. 2

-At some predetermined time interval, e.g. every three
+At some predetermined time interval, e.g. every

-locate where the nearest Kiosk 1 is located.
+card 400 to locate where the nearest Kiosk 1 is located.

-Although not illustrated, the preferred embodiment of
+Although not illustrated, the preferred embodiment of the

-the invention uses a common telecommunications technique,
+invention uses a common telecommunications technique, which

-the visitor dials, per the contact phone number 405, is
+visitor dials, per the contact phone number 405, is

 implemented using an